joeMalmsten/test/README.md

 	cd /vagrant/services/templatem/
 	```

-	Inside this directory you should only see a 'update.sh' file. **Note: the leading '/' in 'cd /vagrant/services/templatem/' is required otherwise you will not see the path.**
+	Inside this directory you should only see a 'update.sh' file.<br/>
+	**Note:** the leading '/' in 'cd /vagrant/services/templatem/' is required otherwise you will not see the path.

 7. Run
 	```bash